psimika/secure-web-app/README.md

     sudo apt-get update && sudo apt-get install postgresql postgresql-contrib

 Then we create a PostgreSQL user and database `petfind`.
-There is no need for the database user to be a superuser or have other priviledges.
+There is no need for the database user to be a superuser or have other privileges.

     sudo -u postgres createuser --interactive
     sudo -u postgres createdb petfind